-In order to develop a winning proposal, do some research to uncover what the buyer needs.
+To develop a winning proposal, research what the buyer needs.
 If possible, meet the buyer to get a better understanding of what their needs are.
 Talking to the buyer’s other suppliers and customers will also give you important insights.

 The more you know about the buyer, the more you will be able to demonstrate how you can meet their needs and solve their problems.

-Understand the evaluation criteria and craft your answers in response to these.
-Follow all the instructions and page limits, and address every question clearly.
+Look at the factors you’re being assessed on and craft your answers in response to these.
+Follow all the instructions and page limits, and address each question clearly.

-Persuade the buyer you and you team are right for the job.
-Instead of rattling off a comprehensive list of everything your business does, focus on the needs of the buyer and how you are particularly equipped to meet those needs.
+Persuade the buyer you/your team are right for the job.
+Instead of rattling off a comprehensive list of everything your business does, focus on the buyer’s needs and how you’re particularly equipped to meet them.